1. Centurion is achieved when a SKCC member makes contact and exchanges SKCC number and name with 100 different SKCC members.

 5. Contacts may be made on any available band at any time, including WARC Bands.

-6. QSOs must be made using a straight key, side swipper (cootie), or bug.
+6. QSOs must be made using a straight key, side swiper (cootie), or bug.
 Waivers from this policy are possible.
 For details, see the club's policy on approved keying devices here.

 7. Multi-Band and Single-Band Endorsements for additional sets of 100 UNIQUE Members are available.

 The administrators process all applications on a PC.
 Thus, all data must be entered into a PC before processing can begin.
-If you maintain a log in ADIF format, there are a variety of logging and award processing programs available from the Files and Download Section.
-These programs will use your ADIF log file to create error-free application forms for you.
+If you maintain a log in ADIF format, many members use the SKCCLogger program to prepare their award application form in plain text format.
+The logger is available from the Member Services Section here.

 If you are submitting based on paper logs, there are two downloadable application forms available for your use: a Word file and an Excel file.
 Both forms are fully compatible with the free Open Office programs.